venukbh/bash-completions-test-kitchen/readme.md

-These provide kitchen command completetions Make sure you have kitchen installed
+This file provides kitchen command completetions

+Make sure you have kitchen installed

-Source this file into your bash or add it to your bash_completion folder :
+Source this file into your bash profile or add it to your bash_completion folder :

-source /path_to_file/kitchen-completion.sh
+source /path-to-folder/bash-completions-test-kitchen/kitchen-completion.sh

 Last verified with kitchen version 1.24.0